 All Scooba robots come with 6 months limited warranty for its battery and 12 months limited warranty for the robot.
 On the other hand, the Braava robots are offered with 1 year warranty for both the battery and robot.

 Update – NEW Braava Jet 240

 iRobot has recently rolled out a new Braava!
 It appears to have officially “replaced” the Scooba in their product lineup.
 In reality, the Braava 300 series now has replaced the Scooba as the high level offering.

 You can read my full review of it here, or see below for my quick highlights of the Braava Jet.

 - It has a smaller footprint coverage (150 square feet of mopping vs 350 for the 380t)

 - It has 3 new cleaning modes (wet mop, damp mop, and dry mop) vs the 2 modes (wet/dry binary option) on the Braava and Scooba.

 - Another feature is the new vibrating jet spray cleaning head which definitely makes the wet mop more efficient (despite the smaller cleaning footprint)

-- Best of all, the new price point is very attractive at only $200 (check here for latest)
+- Best of all, the new price point is very attractive. (check here for latest prices)